Munkh-Ts/DataAnalyticsProjects/README.md

    1. Identify a list of variables that may provide an indication of when the	pump may be failing.
    2. Come up with a prototype linear equation that can be	 used to ‘describe’ what	variable are closely related	to pump failure.
 ---
+This project has two parts:
+- Descriptive Statistics
+- Inferential Statistics